 - CJA 254

 - Special Fee:

 Course DescriptionIntroduces a multi-disciplinary approach to cultivating and sustaining resiliency knowledge and skills to enhance personal well being and peak performance as a first responder.
-Covers issues related to contemporary law enforcement culture, leadership and management, warrior ethos, ethics, personality, emotional and social intelligence, emotional regulation, stress management, and physical and mental fitness.
-Prerequisites: CJA 251.
+Covers issues related to public safety culture, leadership and management, ethics, personality, emotional and social intelligence, emotion regulation, preventative mental health, mindfulness, physical fitness, nutrition and cognitive fitness.
+Prerequisites: WR 121.
 Audit available.

 Addendum to Course Description

-Examines situations, issues and broad problems facing police, fire and emergency telecommunications professions ranging from traditional best practices and approaches to leadership, management and training of police officers.
-Covers organizational culture in American law enforcement as it relates to leadership, management, training and human sustainability on the job.
+Examines situations, issues and broad problems facing police, fire and emergency telecommunications professions ranging from traditional best practices and approaches to leadership, management and training of personnel, and human sustainability on the job.

 - Identify, analyze and manage public safety operations and critical incidents through knowledge and skill improvement in collaborative leadership, emotional and social intelligence, stress response, human and organizational resiliency, and community building.

 - Reduce and mediate the impact of conscious and unconscious bias through enhanced awareness discipline and greater understanding of the complexity of factors affecting implicit bias and how bias impacts organizational culture and community building.